 What makes this green bean salad a perfect Thanksgiving side is that it is topped with those crispy, crunchy fried onions everyone loves (and yes, this time I just went ahead and used the store-bought ones!)

-If you’re looking for other easy recipes to round out your Thanksgiving menu, check out our Vegetarian Butternut Squash and Goat Cheese Torte, Meatless Meatloaf with Wild Mushrooms, Vegetarian Gravy, Sweet Potato Biscuits with Honey Butter, Gluten-Free Pumpkin Pie, and Chocolate Pecan Pie recipes!
+If you’re looking for other easy recipes to round out your Thanksgiving menu, check out our Vegetarian Butternut Squash and Goat Cheese Torte, Meatless Meatloaf with Wild Mushrooms, Vegetarian Gravy, Sweet Potato Biscuits with Honey Butter, Pumpkin Bundt Cake with Coffee Glaze, Gluten-Free Pumpkin Pie, and Chocolate Pecan Pie recipes!

 - 1 pound green beans (I used haricots vert)